mizgirov/rollthedice/README.md

-# rollthedice
+# roll the dice
-Simple roll the dice game
+Simple roll the dice game for
 js practicing